pellse/assembler/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.pellse/reactive-assembler-core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.pellse%22%20AND%20a:%22reactive-assembler-core%22) [![Javadocs](http://javadoc.io/badge/io.github.pellse/reactive-assembler-core.svg)](http://javadoc.io/doc/io.github.pellse/reactive-assembler-core)

-The internals of this new implementation is based on [Project Reactor](https://projectreactor.io), which means [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) can participate in a end to end reactive streams chain (e.g. from a REST endpoint to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)
+The internals of this new implementation is based on [Project Reactor](https://projectreactor.io), which means the Assembler library through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module can participate in a end to end reactive streams chain (e.g. from a REST endpoint to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)

+This is the only module still actively maintained, all the other ones (see below) are still available but deprecated in favor of this one.

 ## Use Cases